xurion/gilded-rose/TypeScript/NOTES.md

 -   Found possible bug with requirement: The Quality of an item is never more than 50
     -   The backstage pass is able to go from 49 to 51.
     -   Added test to confirm issue and fixed.
+-   Moved the repeated name references of items to private methods to aid in readability.
+-   Removed all legendary checks in favour of a single check at the start of the forEach.
+-   Added adjustItemQualityBy private method to take care of the increase/decrease quality.
+-   Added conjured item.
+-   Realised conjured items can go below zero quality.
+Covered and fixed.